-No matters of circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Union, the results of those operations or the state of affairs of the Union in future financial years.
+No matters or circumstances have arisen since 11 August 2016 which significantly affected or may significantly affect the operations of the Union, the results of those operations or the state of affairs of the Union.

 Future Developments

 Likely developments in the operations of the Union are the expected result of those operations in future financial years have not been included in this report as such information is likely to result in unreasonable prejudice to the Union.